Chapter 2. Introduction to modules

 Example 2.1. postgresql module streams

-The postgresql module provides the PostgreSQL database versions 9.6, 10, and 12 in the respective streams 9.6, 10, and 12.
-Stream 10 is currently the default one.
+The postgresql module provides the PostgreSQL database versions 9.6, 10, 12, and 13 in the respective streams 9.6, 10, 12, and 13.
+Stream 10 is the default one.
 This means that the system will attempt to install the postgresql-10.6 package if asked for postgresql.

 - For more information about modular dependencies, see Section 6.1, “Modular dependencies and stream changes”.

-- For instructinos on how to upgrade module streams, see Section 6.5, “Switching to a later stream”.
+- For instructions on how to upgrade module streams, see Section 6.5, “Switching to a later stream”.

 2.2.
 Module profiles